nitee-13/NLP/prompt.md

 ## 5) The Wright Brothers

 ### Facts
-- Orville Wright was born in 1871, and Wilbur Wright in 1867.
+- Orville Wright was born in 1871.
 - They owned and operated a bicycle repair shop in Dayton, Ohio.
 - They had ongoing patent disputes with inventor Glenn Curtiss.
-- They achieved a 39‑minute flight in October 1905.
 - Their father, Milton Wright, was a bishop in the Church of the United Brethren in Christ.
 - The Smithsonian took years to officially credit them with the first powered flight.
 - They used self-built wind tunnels to test wing shapes.
-- They conducted extensive glider experiments at Kitty Hawk, North Carolina.
 - They sold an airplane to the U.S. Army Signal Corps in 1909.
-- Wilbur Wright died in 1912; Orville Wright died in 1948.
+- Orville Wright died in 1948.
 - Neither brother ever married.
-- Orville Wright was born in 1875, and Wilbur in 1869.
+- Wilbur Wright was born in 1869.

-- They operated a car repair shop instead of a bicycle repair shop.
-- Their patent disputes were with the Bell brothers rather than Glenn Curtiss.
-- They achieved a 39‑minute flight in December 1906 instead of October 1905.
+- They achieved a 39‑minute flight in December 1906.
-- Their father was a factory worker, not a bishop.
+- Their mother was a factory worker.
-- The Smithsonian immediately credited them with the first powered flight.
+- The Europeans immediately credited them with the first powered flight in 1907.
-- They conducted their glider experiments in Dayton instead of Kitty Hawk.
+- They conducted their glider experiments in Dayton
 - Wilbur Wright died in 1910.

 ### Question 1